Timo4810/timo4810.github.io/_posts/2018-11-21-worth-sharing.md

 * From *Fahrenheit 451* by Bradbury, Ray
 > "People don't talk about anything."
-"Oh, they must!"
+"Oh, they must!"<br>
 "No, not anything.
 They name a lot of cars or clothes or swimming pools mostly and say how swell!
 But they all say the same things and nobody says anything different from anyone else.
 And most of the time in the caves they have the joke-boxes on and the same jokes most of the time, or the musical wall lit and all the colored patterns running up and down, but it's only color and all abstract.
 And at the museums, have you ever been?
 All abstract.
 That's all there is now.
 My uncle says it was different once.
 A long time back sometimes pictures said things or even showed people."

 * From *Fahrenheit 451* by Bradbury, Ray
 > Bigger the population, the more minorities.